Mankell Family History

 Only the building foundations remain.
 1995

-Bastina's parents were Ole Hjelle (American pronounciation is "jelly") and Kjersti Hansdatter Prestangen.
-Ole Hjelle (1818-1910) was born in Fåvang Norway and married twice.
-Ole's father was Hans Olson Trosuck, (1790-?).
+Bastina's parents were Ole Hansen Hjelle (American pronunciation is "jelly") and Kjersti Hansdatter Prestangen.
+Ole H. Hjelle (1818-1910) was born in Fåvang Norway and married twice.

-Ole Hjelle and Marte Engebritdatter Hjelstuen (1831-1856) had three children, all born in Fåvang, who grew to adulthood.
+Ole Hjelle and Marte Engebretsdatter Hjelstuen (1831-1856) had three children, all born in Fåvang, who grew to adulthood.
 One baby girl died at birth.
 Siblings Engebret and Marie immigrated to Minnesota.

 • Baby Girl Hjelstuen (1849)